Leleat/Tiling-Assistant/GUIDE.md

 ### Mouse-based Workflow

-There are three ways to tile windows with your mouse: `Edge Tiling`, the `Split Tiles` mode and the `Favorite Layout`.
+There are three ways to tile windows with your mouse: `Edge Tiling`, `Adaptive Tiling` and the `Favorite Layout`.

 #### Edge Tiling